PONZA-ME - Coasts and islands as models for Multidisciplinary and Ecosystem studies: welcome to PONZA Island

 Course Format / Teaching Methods

-Online seminars followed by a one-week on site activities (field, laboratory, data analysis).
+Online seminars followed by five days for on-site activities (field, laboratory, data analysis)

 Credits